masc-ucsc/docs/docs/pyrope/12-lnast.md

 var a = d + 100

-cassert a.::[debug]  // debug is sticky
+cassert a.[debug]  // debug is sticky
 ```

 Once a variable gets assigned an attribute, the attribute stays with the